kaspernissen/docs.humio.com/content/sending_logs_to_humio/ingest-tokens.md

 Humio also provides **ingest tokens** that you can use for sending data into Humio.
 These tokens are write-only authorizations.
 You cannot query Humio, log in, or read any data using an ingest token.

+{{% notice note %}}
-!!!
-Note "Why use ingest tokens?"
+***Why use ingest tokens?***

 Ingest tokens are tied to a dataspace, instead of individual users.
 This provides an alternative way of managing authorization that is more convenient for some use cases.

 For example, if a user leaves the organization or project, then you do not need to reprovision all agents that send data with a new token.
+{{% /notice %}}

 You can manage your ingest tokens in the **Settings** tab: